aatishb/patterncollider/README.md

 - [ ] smoother radius slider

 # optimize
-- [ ] only draw tiles in viewable area of canvas 🍅
 - [ ] get rid of interpolation 🍅
 	- look up dual location of start and stop point
 	- find nearest intersection points to a line connecting these points
 	- the tiles dual to these intersection points are the ones to select
 - [ ] improve efficiency on checking if mouse is in tile
-- [ ] color using tile orientation is slow 🍅
-        - stringify angles when creating prototile

 # visual
 - [ ] fix resizing glitches on page load